Barden Ridge: Schools

-Barden Ridge has two schools: Lucas Heights Community School [K-12] and Shire Christian School.
+Barden Ridge has two schools: Lucas Heights Community School [K–12] and Shire Christian School.

 Churches

 St Paul's Anglican Church and the Sutherland Reformed Church.

 Politics

-Barden Ridge has a long Liberal party history, which only changed in recent memory during the stalled construction of the Woronora Bridge.
-It comes under the Federal seat of Hughes, which is currently held by Liberal MP Jenny Ware.
-In State Government, it comes under the seat of Holsworthy, which is currently held by the Liberal Party MP Melanie Gibbons.
+Barden Ridge has a long Liberal Party history with a majority of its constituents being Liberal Party voters.
+It comes under the Federal seat of Hughes, which is currently held by Labor MP, David Moncrieff who won the seat in the 2025 Federal Election from Liberal MP Jenny Ware.
+In State Government, it comes under the seat of Holsworthy, which is currently held by the Liberal MP, Tina Ayyad.
 In Local Government, Barden Ridge falls under Sutherland Shire E Ward, which has three representatives.

 Emergency Services

-Barden Ridge has its own Bushfire Brigade station and is served by the very close by Menai police station, Ambulance post and Fire Brigade.
+Barden Ridge has its own Bushfire Brigade station and is served by the very close by Menai Police Station, NSW Ambulance Station and Fire and Rescue NSW Brigade.

 Aged Care

 The suburb is home to the Barden Lodge Retirement Home.